 - Accessible modifications to your house and vehicle

 - Pain and suffering

 How Damages Are Calculated in a Birth Injury Claim

-How Long Do I Have to File a Lawsuit for a Birth Injury?
+How Long do I Have to Sue for a Birth Injury?

 Pennsylvania’s statute of limitations for a birth injury are much longer than other states.
 According to Pennsylvania Statute 40 § 1303.513, you have until a minor’s twentieth birthday to bring forward a personal injury lawsuit.
 For parental injuries, the statute of limitations is two years.

 While that time frame may seem generous, you shouldn’t wait that long to get in touch with a lawyer about your child’s birth injury.
 It is hard to prove wrongdoing if you file your claim too long after an incident.
 The sooner we can get to work gathering evidence and securing you compensation.